LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Single view performance per category

 \section{Single view performance per category}

-Table \ref{table_comparison_single_view} compares the single-view reconstruction performance of LegoFormer against 10 recent state-of-the-art methods that predict voxel grids \cite{xie2019pix2vox, xie2020pix2vox++, choy20163d, tatarchenko2017octree, richter2018matryoshka}, triangle meshes \cite{groueix2018papier, wang2018pixel2mesh} or implicit representations \cite{mescheder2019occupancy, chen2019learning}.
+We extend the single view evaluation of LegoFormer on ShapeNet\cite{chang2015shapenet} in \cref{tab:comparison_single_view} where we compare it against 10 recent state-of-the-art methods that predict voxel grids \cite{xie2019pix2vox, xie2020pix2vox++, choy20163d, tatarchenko2017octree, richter2018matryoshka}, triangle meshes \cite{groueix2018papier, wang2018pixel2mesh} or implicit representations \cite{mescheder2019occupancy, chen2019learning}.
 We report both category-wise performance and "overall", i.e., the average over the available classes for each method.
 In almost every category, LegoFormer-S shows competitive performance against the other methods.
 Also, LegoFormer-S performs significantly better than LegoFormer-M in all categories, showing the importance of using attention-based encoding.
 Overall, the proposed method is competitive with recent proposals in the literature, outperforming several of them.